 Fexofenadine / pseudoephedrine Side Effects

-Some side effects of fexofenadine / pseudoephedrine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for fexofenadine / pseudoephedrine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fexofenadine / pseudoephedrine: oral tablet extended release, oral tablet extended release 24 hr

 In addition to its needed effects, some unwanted effects may be caused by fexofenadine / pseudoephedrine.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking fexofenadine / pseudoephedrine, check with your doctor or nurse as soon as possible:More common

 - irregular heartbeat